BjoernPetersen/sane_uuid/README.md

 A properly designed UUID library for Dart.

 - v1, v4, and v5 generation
-- `Uuid` type with equality, comparison and accessors for properties defined by RFC4122
+- Immutable `Uuid` type with equality, comparison and accessors for properties defined by RFC4122
 - Support for all syntactically correct UUIDs (regardless of RFC4122 semantics)

-**This library is in an alpha stage and not ready for production use.**

 ## Usage